uPortal-Attic/uportal-home/docs/apereo-incubation.md

 Next actions:

 + Factor out app directory as a microservice
-+ Factor out user layout as a microservice
 + Factor out messages (announcements and notifications) as a microservice
 + Explore relationship with nascent Edinburgh Notifications